raznar/kubernetes/test/images/jessie-dnsutils/README.md

 # jessie-dnsutils

 DNS utils but implemented in a different OS to have some basic check across OSes.
-See issue #10161 for original issue and discussion.
+See issue #10161 for original issue and discussion.Hello you!
+Goodbye